ZupIT/beagle-docs/content/en/faq.md

 ## How does Beagle work?

-The developer declares the backend screens and the expose the endpoints that represent them.
-These endpoints are called using Beagle to render the screen components on the web or mobile.
+The developer declares the backend screens and the exposed endpoints that represent them.
+These endpoints are called using Beagle, to render the screen components on the web or mobile.

 Beagle works as a 'bridge' between front and backend, it is possible that the design components of your application have a parameter in backend which makes a native application possible.